mikbry/jtyper/README.md

 ## Why JTyper ?

 We are at a crossroad in Web development : Javascript ecosystem is strong (ReactJs, Node.js, ...) and new technologies are rising (Typescript, WASM, WebGPU, Deno).
-Running heavy computational applications in browser will be soon a really.
+Running heavy computational applications in browser is soon a reality.
 JTyper is a vision of this future.
 Where applications will run transparently some processes on a PC, a smartphone, and distribute others to a cluster of servers.

 So we outline some mandatories points:
 - No complex installation needed, no VM